 While they’re great sources to purchase quality meat from, their business models are also examples for other ranchers looking for profitable ways to grow their businesses.

-Images: The images are my own, the meat processing photo is from the Huffington Post courtesy of the Vermont Processing Center, and also those of Cain Madrigal.
+Images: The images are my own and also those of Cain Madrigal.
 He’s a feedlot manager in Northern Nevada who has been using Instagram as a platform to showcase how he manages feedlot cattle in hopes people better understand what feedlots are and aren’t like.
-I love how he approaches space, feed and animal quality of life.
+I love how he approaches space, feed, and animal quality of life.